Home Presses Intro Site Map P.R. Chemicals Answers Secure Shopping Cart

 8. Secure Server Shopping Cart

 If you would like to browse products in a quick "catalog" form, click the padlock symbol in the Navigation Box at the top of each page, or on the Main menu, or on the Price List page.
-The 128-bit encrypted database server will show you a small picture and a description of each item (in general, not tens of thousands of possible diameter/shape combinations that you can specify by e-mail to go along with your secure order).
-You can just look, or you can actually order on-line and just send a message by regular e-mail referencing the order number, and telling us anything that you need to explain or detail.
+The 128-bit encrypted database server will show you a small picture and a description of each item.
+You can just look, or you can actually order on-line.
 We'll check it out and make sure that it makes good sense, so you don't have to worry about accidently ordering the wrong die for a given caliber, or incompatible tooling for a given press.

 Corbin Swaging Equipment Since 1975